O-01/holbertonschool-printf/README.md

 ![image](https://github.com/O-01/holbertonschool-printf/assets/121834519/b231936b-57f4-463c-8fc2-8545ae60d585)

 **How the function works**
 *Va_list* variable *mag* is declared.
 Variable is used to access the variable arguments passed to the function.
 If the *format* string is *NULL* or if only consists of a single '%' character, function returns -1.
+Code iterates through each character of *format* string.
+If current character is '%', it checks the next character to determine the specifier.
+Based on specifier, it calls functions "*c_printer, s_printer, di_printer, m_printer*" to process and print the variable argument.
+The return value of these functions is added to the *sum* variable, which keeps track of total number of characters printed.

 <hr>